lenny

 • Develop a personal wellness action plan.

 Welcome teachers.
 Start by asking, "What's one word that comes to mind when you hear 'teacher burnout'?"
 Allow for a few quick responses before introducing the lesson title and objectives.
+(Visual Suggestion: Image of a sunrise or a person looking refreshed.)

 What is Teacher Burnout?